AI Agent Building skill

 Response: {response}

-Reference Answer: {reference}
+Reference Answer: {reference}"""

-result = await eval_model.ainvoke(
+return await eval_model.ainvoke(

 EVAL_PROMPT.format(question=question, response=response, reference=reference)